yuqiii-wang/KnowledgeNotes/math/finance/eco_law_fin_knowledge/eco_law_fin_basics.md

 A prospectus is a formal document required by and filed with the Securities and Exchange Commission (SEC) that provides details about an investment offering to the public.
 A prospectus is filed for offerings of stocks, bonds, and mutual funds.

+* Stamp Tax 印花税

+Tax paid for registration or documentation with the governments.

 * Lowball 低价购买

 A lowball offer is a slang term for an offer that is significantly below the seller's asking price

+* Grace Period 宽限期

+A *grace period* allows a borrower or insurance customer to delay payment for a short period of time beyond the due date

+* Force Majeure Event 不可抗力

+Liability removal for unforeseeable and unavoidable catastrophes.

+* Injunction Order 禁止法令

+Forbid taking certain action.

+For example, a person convicted of sexual harassment might be ordered injunction restraining from entering certain places; some arts determined by a court as sensual hence forbidden to be exhibited in public places.

+* Interim Order 暂行法令

+An order issued by a court during the pendency of the litigation.

+* No Waiver of Rights 弃权/非弃权条款

+This clause stipulates under what circumstances the behavior of a party can be considered giving up, or not giving up exercising rights or privileges.

+Usually, agreements would have this clause "a failure or delay in exercising any right, pwoer or privileges will NOT to be presumed to operate as a waiver of rights" to make sure a party would NOT easily see its privileges forfeited.

+* (Waiver of) Immunity from execution (不可)免执行条款

+Out of law enforcement difficulties, e.g., trade settlements in different jurisdictions, or law enforcement is too expensive, there might be clauses stipulating under what conditions that a party can be exempted from law enforcement.

+Often, in addition this provision provides in the case of law enforcement difficulties, what arbitration methods are to employ to resolve disputes by an impartial third party, and detailed delivery/settlement action.

+### Legal Language

+* Provisions vs Clauses 条款

+* Pursuant to 根据(条款/证据)

+To link a provision to another provision or to some factual matter.

+### Legal Entities

+* Legislator/Lawmaker and Legislature 立法

+A legislator is an individual person who makes laws.
+An organized group of legislators working together makes up a state's or country's legislature.

+* Law Enforcement 执法(人员)

+Activity to ensure laws are obeyed (by professionals).

+* Plaintiff/Claimant 原告

+A party who initiates a lawsuit.
+If the party works for the government, it is called *prosecutor* 公诉人.

+* Suspect/Accused/Defendant 被告

+### Ways of Reaching Resolution

+* Litigation

+Take legal action going through the entire legal process surrounding disputes, such as filing a lawsuit, and pursuing it through the court system.

+* Lawsuit

+A lawsuit is a formal court case brought by one party against another, while litigation refers to the entire legal process surrounding disputes.

+* Prosecution

+Charge suspect for criminal offense, usually taken by prosecutor/the government.

+* Arbitration

+Arbitration is a private and less formal process of dispute resolution in which parties present their case to an impartial third party.

+Binding vs Non-Binding Arbitration: if resolution must be (binging) accepted by the parties, while non-binding refers to not necessarily enforceable.

+* Mediation

+Mediation is even less formal than arbitration.

+Arbitration may involve multiple arbitrators/people and often is a binding process; while mediation would just have one mediator/person handling a dispute, usually non-binding.

+### Set-off/Netting 净额结算

+*Set-off* or *netting* is a legal technique replacing gross positions with net positions between parties.

+For example, party X and party Y have many transactions with each other trading securities under a master agreement.
+When the agreement expires/ends, party X and party Y should see how much they owe to each other, ending the agreement with delivered securities and paid money, so that the party X and party Y combined total traded amount is "netted".

+* Payment/Settlement Netting

+*Payment netting* aggregates the amounts due between two parties and combines them into one payment for netting (normal netting).

+* Close-Out Netting

+Close-out netting involves (early) agreement termination events, such as a default or force majeure event.
+Outstanding contracts are terminated at the time of its default, and contracted items are priced by Marked-to-Market (MTM) values.

 ### Capital Requirements